serguk89/awesome-acf/README.md

 * [Website](https://github.com/Jeradin/acf-website-field) - Add-on for Website URLs, allows for website URL, title and a checkbox to open externally or internally.
 * [WooCommerce](https://wordpress.org/plugins/loushou-acf-for-woocommerce/) - Allows you to add fields to the WooCommerce Checkout and My Account pages, or display fields you setup on a Product Category, on the Archive Products.
 * [WooCommerce](https://wordpress.org/plugins/acf-for-woocommerce-product/) - ACF for WooCommerce Product plugin lets you display WooCommerce product ACF field in label value form in fornt end on single product age.
-* [Widgets](http://acfwidgets.com/) - With ACFW, you can easily create new widgets without touching any code.
+* [ACF Widgets](https://github.com/Daronspence/acf-widgets) - ACF Widgets (ACFW) allows users to easily create widgets to use with ACF.
+With ACFW, you can easily create new widgets without touching any code.
+No PHP classes or dealing with the Widgets API.
+After you create a widget, you can assign custom fields within ACF and then use theme templates to easily show the custom fields.
 * [Widget Area](https://github.com/dustyf/acf-widget-area) - Allows you to pick a widget area to be displayed on a page.
 * [Widget Area](https://github.com/bonnerl/acf-widget-area) - Selecting a widget area from registered sidebars.
 * [WPML ACF Relations](https://github.com/mcguffin/wpml-acf-relations) - Sets ACF Relations to their translated versions when duplicating a WordPress Post for translation with WPML.